 A flood inside your home can be devastating, especially if you have carpeted floors.
 When a pipe or supply hose bursts, or a plumbing backup starts in your home, it can be overwhelming to know where to begin.

 When a flood happens, you need to dry out your carpet as soon as possible, meaning IMMEDIATELY.
-Otherwise, you run the risk of allowing dangerous mould to grow.
-If your carpets are wet from a sewage backup, you may need to throw them out entirely due to hazardous contaminants, but if the flooding was caused by clean water, saving your carpets is definitely a possibility.
+Leaving your carpet wet can cause dangerous mould to grow.
+If your carpets are wet from a sewage backup, you may need to throw them out entirely due to hazardous contaminants, but if the flooding was caused by clean water, you may be able to save your carpet.

 How to Dry Carpet After a Flood

 Once you’ve identified and stopped the leak that caused the flooding, follow these steps to save your carpets.
 Remember, you need to act fast when you discover your house is flooded in order to fix flood damage.

 Save the Hassle, Call the Professionals

 Drying your floors after a flood takes a lot of time and effort.
 To avoid paying for expensive carpet replacements or spending hours of work salvaging your carpet, call for reinforcements.
 The experts at your local Mr. Rooter® Plumbing can help tackle your emergency plumbing needs stemming from an inconvenient water leak.
 For emergency plumbing or to schedule an appointment, call your local Mr. Rooter.